grafana/tempo/docs/tempo/website/operations/polling.md

 only two components that need this knowledge and, consequently, only two that poll the backend: compactors and queriers.

-In order to reduce calls to the backend only a small subset of compactors actually list all blocks and build what's called a tenant index.
+To reduce calls to the backend, only a small subset of compactors actually list all blocks and build what's called a tenant index.
 The tenant index is a gzip'ed json file located at `/<tenant>/index.json.gz` containing an entry for every block and compacted block for that tenant.
 This is done once every `blocklist_poll` duration.